 What is open ocean aquaculture?

 Open ocean aquaculture is a practice where sea farms are located in deeper, less sheltered, high energy surface waters with stronger currents.
 They are typically several kilometres away from land.
-It is recognised globally as best practice in aquaculture to achieve better environmental, social and economic outcomes.

 What are the benefits of open ocean aquaculture?